Nick8727/Pokemon2Dto3D/sprites/README.txt

-Get the sprites from https://github.com/PokeAPI/sprites and move to here
+Get the sprites/pokemon from https://github.com/PokeAPI/sprites and move to here